The red circle above indicate the time we discuss in this section

-Please look at the two red circles on the timeline above.
-According to the political history, Sengoku period (戦国時代) is a part of the Muromachi (室町) period, that is on the third line.
-But under the sword history, we separate the Muromachi period and the Sengoku period (Warring States period), that is on the second line.
-On the sword history, we divide the time this way because in those two periods, the sword style changed and the environment of sword making also changed.
+The above timeline shows two red circles.
+In political history, the Sengoku period (戦国時代) is a part of the Muromachi (室町) period, which is the second circle.
+However, in the sword history, we separate the Muromachi period and the Sengoku period (Warring States period), the top circle.
+In sword history, we divide the time this way because, in those two periods, the sword style changed, and the environment of sword making also changed.

-*The Sengoku period is often depicted on TV programs and movies.
-People who lived through the Sengoku period had a very hard time but it is the most interesting time for TV shows and movies.
-Stories of Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu are the most favorite stories in Japan.
-Especially the success story of Toyotomi Hideyoshi is one of the most popular ones.
-His background was a poor farmer who became the top ruler of Japan, this is one fascinating success story.
+*The Sengoku period is often depicted in TV dramas and movies.
+People who lived through the Sengoku period had a tough time, but it was the most exciting time for TV shows and movies.
+The life of Oda Nobunaga, Toyotomi Hideyoshi and, Tokugawa Ieyasu are the most favorite story in Japan.
+Especially the story of Toyotomi Hideyoshi is one of the most popular ones.
+His background was a poor farmer, but he eventually became the top ruler of Japan.
+That is one fascinating success story.